gmc-code/PC-app-development/docs/pizza_orders_tutorial/pizza_orders.rst

   - Binding the `select_order` Function to the listbox
   - Writing the `cancel_order` Function

-Lesson 9: Final Touches and Styling
+Part9: Final Touches and Styling
 ------------------------------------

 - **Objective**: Add final touches and improve the GUI styling.